Vietnamese Spicy Beef Noodle Soup (Bun Bo Hue)

 • 1 1/2 lbs boneless pork shank

-• 1/4 ripe pineapple or 1 small can of pineapple and all its juices
+• 1/4 ripe pineapple and its core (can sub with a small can of pineapples and all its juices)

 Broth Seasonings